 Ultimately, if you want to learn to code, we can help you achieve that goal.
 We have had students in both our full-time and part-time programs go on to launch startups based on the skills and connections they made in our programs.
 These companies have even hired graduates from us.
 The Lighthouse community, both students and staff, gives back to itself whenever possible.
 Be part of this amazing community!
 Give yourself the gift of learning to code, and you will catapult your career and open up endless possibilities, whichever program you choose to take.

 Still undecided?
-Get a taste for coding and discover what you can create as a Developer with our free HTML & CSS Essentials course.
+Get a taste for coding and discover what you can create as a Developer with one of our free essentials courses.